 When I was a child my mother would prime me for the start of the school year by pushing up my bedtime and waking me earlier as the first day of school approached.
 Year round homeschooling helps us keep a consistent schedule.

-It helps us to avoid laziness and helps me to maintain a steady work-at-home schedule, grocery shopping routine, and meal times.
+It helps us to avoid laziness and helps me to maintain a steady work-at-home schedule, errand-running routine, and meal times.

 We Don’t Have to Do Every Subject Every Day